Bird Watching & Wildlife Viewing

 Cedar Point Park has a sandy beach beside the boat dock.
 There is a day use area with picnic tables and swings.
 Lots of grassy areas for children to play.
 Outhouses are nearby.
 A children’s play area is also in the park.
 Abbott Creek has a campground and lovely shallow beach area for swimming.
 Winkley campground, Little Lake and Spanish Lake as well are popular swimming spots.
 Of course, if you have access to a boat there are dozens of beaches along the shores of Quesnel Lake.
 Travel to Cariboo Island which has two campsites with fantastic beaches.
 Travel up the junction and on to the wilderness areas of the North or East Arms of the lake for further adventures.

 Unmaintained road.
 Follow River Road, down the river (old Quesnel Forks Road) for about 5 km on the Likely side of the bridge.
-Park at the top of the steep hill and walk down to this majestic spot on the Quesnel River.
-This road is 4×4 only and not suitable for vehicles with campers or towing trailers.
-Care must be taken to find a suitable turn round area for your vehicle.
+Walk down to this majestic spot on the Quesnel River.
+This road is an active logging and mining road at the moment.
+It is very narrow and not suitable for driving.
+It is a lovely walk from the Likely Bridge of about 5 km.

 Turn in the road at the big yellow bulldozer blade, 5 minutes west of the Likely Bridge.
 The huge pit was formed by hydraulic mining between 1892 and 1942.
 Take a side trip a short way down the hill to the right past the workshop.
 Down the next road to the right, view the ditches and penstock where the water was directed down the hill to the monitors.
 You can still see the remains of the ditches that brought the water to the mine through the forest.
 There is a handicapped accessible toilet near the parking lot.
 Heritage sites: East Cariboo